puppetlabs/puppetdb/documentation/configure.markdown

 If not supplied, we won't terminate connections based on their age alone.

+### `connection-timeout`

+The maximum time to wait (in milliseconds) to acquire a connection from the pool of database connections.
+If not supplied, defaults to 1000.

 ###`statements-cache-size`

 This setting defines how many prepared statements are cached automatically.
 For a large amount of dynamic queries this number could be increased to increase performance, at the cost of memory consumption and database resources.